Accamma Cherian: Rally to the Kowdiar Palace

-The Annual conference of the State Congress
+The annual conference of the State Congress

-The first annual conference of the State Congress was held at Vattiyoorkavu on 22 and 23 December 1932 in spite of the ban orders.
+The first annual conference of the State Congress was held at Vattiyoorkavu on 22 and 23 December 1932 despite the ban orders.
 Almost all leaders of the State Congress were arrested and imprisoned.
-Cherian, along with her sister Rosamma Punnose (also a freedom fighter, M.L.A., and a CPI leader from 1948), was arrested and jailed on 24 December 1939.
+Cherian, along with her sister Rosamma Punnose (also a freedom fighter, MLA., and a CPI leader from 1948), was arrested and jailed on 24 December 1939.
 They were sentenced to a year's imprisonment.
 They were insulted and threatened in the jail.
-Due to the instruction given by the jail authorities, some prisoners used abusing and vulgar words against them.
+On instructions from the jail authorities, some prisoners used abusing and vulgar words against them.
 This matter was brought to the notice of M.K.
 Gandhi by Pattom A. Thanu Pillai.

 Life in Independent India

-In the early 1950s, when the parties ideologies were changing, she quit politics.
+In the early 1950s, when party ideologies were changing, she quit politics.

 Death and commemoration

 Cherian died on 5 May 1982.
 A statue was erected in her memory in Vellayambalam, Thiruvananthapuram.

 A documentary film was made on her life by Sreebala K. Menon.

 Statue of Accamma Cherian in Vellayambalam, Thiruvananthapuram.